wcm-wanglab/iBKH/Codes/README.md

 statsmodels 0.11.1
 ```

-## DGL-KE Platform Setup
+## DGL-KE Platform for iBKH Setup
-In this work, we used the Deep Graph Library - Knowledge Embedding (DGL-KE) (https://github.com/awslabs/dgl-ke), a Python-based implementation for the advanced KGE algorithms, such as TransE, TransR, ComplEx, and DistMult.
-You can follow the [Installation Guide](https://dglke.dgl.ai/doc/install.html) to complete the DGL-KE installation.
+In this work, we used the [Deep Graph Library - Knowledge Embedding (DGL-KE)](https://github.com/awslabs/dgl-ke), a Python-based implementation for the advanced KGE algorithms, such as TransE, TransR, ComplEx, and DistMult.
+You may follow the [Installation Guide](https://dglke.dgl.ai/doc/install.html) to complete the DGL-KE installation.

 ## Case Study I
 This is the implementation of Alzheimer's Disease (AD) drug repurposing based on iBKH.
 The task is to dicover drugs that potentially link to AD in the iBKH.
 All the detailed information and codes can be found [here](https://github.com/wcm-wanglab/iBKH/blob/main/Codes/Case_Study-AD_Drug_Repurposing.ipynb).